-- specialised training for HPC specialists, application developers, advanced users of HPC applications and related topics should be offered - short-term, industry-specific training schemes, for example combined with consultancy and trial use of HPC infrastructures through hosting entities and competence centres - SME-tailored courses and support offerings like staff exchange programmes with research and academia.
-For end-user SMEs, this could include hands-on training and solving real use cases, developed in cooperation with the competence centres and the European Digital Innovation Hubs. - Encourage mobility and supporting training projects that also include the opportunity to study/train in another European Participating State - skills for emerging technologies such as quantum computing should be considered - skills to support development or energy efficient and sustainable solutions in HPC technology and application design
+- Specialised training for HPC specialists should be offered, from technology developers to computing centres staff (HPC sysadmins, HPC engineers), to software and application developers, and to advanced users of HPC and AI applications and related topics. - Short-term, industry-specific training schemes, for example combined with consultancy and trial use of HPC infrastructures through hosting entities and competence centres. - SME-tailored courses and support offerings like staff exchange programmes with research and academia.
+For end-user SMEs, this could include hands-on training and solving real use cases, developed in cooperation with the competence centres and the European Digital Innovation Hubs. - Encourage mobility and supporting training projects that also include the opportunity to study/train in another European Participating State.
+Opening such programs internationally to talented people would be beneficial. - Skills for emerging technologies such as quantum computing should be considered. - Skills combining HPC and other related technologies (AI, data, cybersecurity, etc.). - Skills to support development or energy efficient and sustainable solutions in HPC technology and application design. - Sustainable career paths with reasonable and competitive conditions.